fedora-python/python-rpm-porting/index.rst

 1. :doc:`Applications written in Python <applications>`
 ----------------------

-If your package is not being imported by third-party projects (e.g. ``import some-module`` in python file), your package is most likely an application.
+If your package is not being imported by third-party projects (e.g. ``import some-module`` in a python file), your package is most likely an application.

 2. :doc:`Modules for Python <modules>`
 --------------------------------------